SagnikDey92/SagnikDey92.github.io/GSoC.md

 ```

 ## Adding Karatsuba Multiplication
 As the title suggests, this task involved me adding Karatsuba Multiplication feature to the library.
+This is a divide and conquer approach to vector multiplication that has a theoretical time complexity better than the naïve long vector multiplication algorithm implemented earlier.
 I was able to do this in the base 10 case.
 After base change however, I have been unsuccessful in getting it to work.
 Though, when testing in the base 10 case, the karatsuba does seem to take more time than the regular long multiplication, so some benchmarking needs to be done to check in which cases this is actually useful.
 Of course, the choice of whether to use it or not will be left to the user via setting a global variable.

 ## Bugs in Division
 I had asked Kimberly to finish the Division code a bit ahead of schedule since it was needed for the base change.
 The reason is that after base change, something like 1.23 is stored internally as an operation number as ```123/100```.
 The reason for that is that finitely representable numbers in base 10 may not be finitely representable in other bases.